qzyse2017/goodProblems/README.md

 ## TODO
--[ ] Remove special characters in content title locator and it should work correctly for locating, do it before next generating for contents
+- [ ] new plan for git integration: planning to  write a small haskell program to extract title from ```git diff``` and start it with git commit hooks, should also need a git hooks which generate the contents while pushing commits to github.
+-